 - are not practicable to ‘measure’.

-There are two mechanisms for taking these uses into account in fee negotiations:
+There were two mechanisms for taking these uses into account in fee negotiations:

-- uses recorded in surveys that are excluded in accordance with the protocols agreed with CAG and UA; and
+- uses recorded in surveys that are excluded in accordance with the data processing protocols agreed with CAG; and

 - overall discounts for a class of excluded use.

 In the data processing protocols agreed with CAG, processing exclusions include:

 - quotations and extracts of three paragraphs or less;